Schemas as Single Sources of Truth

 as a way to mark the component as documentable.
 It’s a convention that the docs plugin will look for when generating the MDX docs.

-- β Interactive controls to update both live preview and code
+- ✅ Interactive controls to update both live preview, code example and URL

 Out of the box: